mangoisbest/Download-Central/index.md

-# Welcome tp Download Central
+# Welcome to Download Central

 **This app is a File/App store where you can download files without malware and bad files**